Chart Color Schemes

 Stafford's population is younger than the national pattern

-Stafford's median age is 35 years, nearly matching Greater Brisbane's average of 36 years, which is slightly younger than Australia's median age of 38 years.
-Compared to Greater Brisbane, Stafford has a higher proportion of residents aged 25-34 (20.3%), but fewer residents aged 75-84 (3.4%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-According to the 2021 Census, the proportion of residents aged 5-14 has increased from 10.9% to 11.6%, while the proportion of residents aged 65-74 has decreased from 7.0% to 6.4%.
-Population forecasts for 2041 suggest significant demographic changes in Stafford, with the strongest projected growth in the 45-54 age group (24%), adding 203 residents to reach a total of 1,061.
-Conversely, population declines are projected for the 5-14 and 0-4 age groups.
+Stafford's median age is 35 years, nearly matching Greater Brisbane's average of 36 years but somewhat younger than Australia's national average of 38 years.
+Compared to Greater Brisbane, Stafford has a higher concentration of residents aged 25-34 (20.3%), but fewer residents aged 75-84 (3.4%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+Between the 2021 Census and present, the population aged 5 to 14 has grown from 10.9% to 11.6%, while the population aged 65 to 74 has declined from 7.0% to 6.4%.
+By 2041, demographic forecasts indicate substantial changes in Stafford's population.
+The strongest projected growth is for the 45-54 age group, with a 24% increase adding 203 residents to reach 1,061.
+Conversely, population declines are projected for the 5 to 14 and 0 to 4 age groups.